vhborges/rusty-chess/README.md

 ## Running & playing
 Simply run: `cargo run`

-You will be presented with the following text-based Chess board:
+You will be presented with the following screen:

 ![image](https://github.com/user-attachments/assets/dca97cd6-d93e-44a7-b853-6bf3945f95dc)

 Turns alternate between white and black, in that order.
-In each turn, the game expects you to enter a PGN movement, for example:
+In each turn, the game expects you to enter a PGN move, for example:
 - e4 (move the King's pawn to *e4*)
 - Nf3 (move the Knight to *f3*)
 - Bxc4 (bishop captures the piece on *c4*)